-Use gates at the bottom and top of staircases to prevent accident falls.
+Use gates at the bottom and top of staircases to prevent accidental falls.

 Soften the rigid corners of your tables, couches, and chairs with padding in case your child were to fall into them.

 Keep all cleaning chemicals, makeup, and toiletry products in cabinets that are out of the child’s reach.
-The same also applies for paint products, fertilizer, and pesticides.
+The same also applies to paint products, fertilizer, and pesticides.